A batchtools TORQUE backend resolves futures in parallel via a TORQUE/PBS job scheduler

 Details

-Batchtools torque futures use batchtools cluster functions
+Batchtools TORQUE/PBS futures use batchtools cluster functions

 created by batchtools::makeClusterFunctionsTORQUE()

-, which requires
+, which are used

-that TORQUE commands qsub
+TORQUE/PBS commands qsub

 , qselect